Waurn Ponds: Waurn Ponds Memorial Reserve

-In 1999, the Victorian State Government decided to sell the Avenue of Honour.
-Local residents and the Victorian RSL President Bruce Ruxton campaigned that the Aveneu of Honour would not be auctioned and that the site be protected.
-The Victorian State Government overturned the sale of the Waurn Ponds Memorial Reserve and a Committee of Management was appointed with Mr Jack Harriott been the Chair.
+In 1999, the Government of Victoria decided to sell the Avenue of Honour.
+Local residents and the Victorian RSL president Bruce Ruxton campaigned that the Avenue of Honour would not be auctioned and that the site be protected.
+The Government of Victoria overturned the sale of the Waurn Ponds Memorial Reserve and a Committee of Management was appointed with Jack Harriott been the chairman.

-A re dedication service was held with a plaque listing the Waurn Ponds W.W.1 Servicemen unveiled.
-In 2000, another two plaques were added with additional Waurn Ponds Servicemen who served in World War One and another plaque honouring the Waurn Ponds Servicemen and Servicewomen who served in the Second World War.
+A re dedication service was held with a plaque listing the Waurn Ponds World War I servicemen unveiled.
+In 2000, another two plaques were added with additional Waurn Ponds servicemen who served in World War I and another plaque honouring the Waurn Ponds servicemen and servicewomen who served in World War II.

-Today there are plaques acknowledging those that served in the Korean War, Vietnam War, Royal Australian Air Force Nurses and Servicewomen from the Geelong area.
+Today there are plaques acknowledging those that served in the Korean War, Vietnam War, Royal Australian Air Force nurses and servicewomen from the Geelong area.
 The Memorial Reserve is also home to the 3.7 Anti Aircraft Gun which is on display at the Reserve.

 An annual memorial service is held on the first Sunday of July to mark the anniversary of the Waurn Ponds Memorial Reserve.

 Waurn Ponds Hall

-The Waurn Ponds Hall which is located on 225 Waurn Ponds Drive was erected in 1924as mechanics institute and free library.
+The Waurn Ponds Hall which is located on 225 Waurn Ponds Drive was erected in 1924 as mechanics institute and free library.
 The Hall is now used for many local events and can be hired for private functions.
 The back of the Waurn Ponds Hall was the original Waurn Ponds State School which was relocated to Grovedale Primary School and later back to the Waurn Ponds Hall as an extension.

 Waurn Ponds started to become part of the outer suburbs of Geelong from the 1970s, with the opening of the Deakin University campus and the Waurn Ponds Hotel on the highway.
 Major development did not begin until the early 1990s, based around Ghazeepore Road.
 The intervening years have seen housing developments spread across the hillside towards Grovedale.